onetapbeyond/gen_metrics/PITCHME.md

 - Number of `call`, `cast`, and `info` callbacks
 - Time taken on these callbacks
 - Plus optional detailed statistical metrics

+Note:
+Elaborate on differences between summary and statistical metrics.

 +++